 French atheist philosopher, author, and journalist.
 His father died in battle during World War 1 when Camus was 1 year old.
 Camus was raised by his mother, who was illiterate and cleaned houses for a living, and subsequently grew up in an economically depressed environment.
 In 1937 Camus was denounced as a Trotskyite and expelled from the French Communist Party, at which time he joined the French anarchist movement.

 Madalyn Murray O’Hair (1919-1995)

 Perhaps America’s best-known atheist before her death, she led the lawsuit to successfully ban prayer in public schools during the 1960s.
 According to her son, Madalyn hated her father and unsuccessfully attempted to kill him on at least one occasion.
-The reason for this intense hatred is not known
+The reason for this intense hatred has not been disclosed.

 Richard Dawkins (1941- )

 British “New Atheist,” evolutionary biologist, and author.
 A critic of all religion and especially Christianity, Dawkins is on record stating that the teaching of Christian doctrine to children is child abuse.
 He attended a religious boarding school at age 9 and experienced sexual abuse at the hands of his Latin master while separated from his parents.

 Christopher Hitchens (1949-2011)